 You can complain when you are still repaying a loan.
 If you tell the lender you want a payment arrangement, they should allow you to pay less each week over a longer period without adding any more interest.

 But if you have other problem debts as well, talk to StepChange and they can see if a debt management plan would help.

 You can also still complain if you are in a debt management plan.
 But don’t bother if you are in an IVA, bankruptcy or a DRo.

 Need some help?

-Your local Citizens Advice can help with writing these complaints, that will be free.
+Your local Citizens Advice can help with these complaints.

 You don’t need a lawyer or a claims company.
 They take a LOT of your refund and you can make a better claim on your own than they can.
-A good claim involves telling your own story, you know it and a claims company doesn’t!
+A good claim involves telling your own story, you know what happened and a claims company doesn’t!

 Comments or questions?

 Hundreds of readers have posted comments below about how their complaints are going and the successes they have had.
 If you have a question, ask it here!